Fulbright English Teaching Assistants Program

 Insurance: Accidents and Sickness Program for Exchanges (ASPE).

 Housing and Meals: No housing or meal allowances are available from the Commission.
 Host institutions may offer accommodation in a residence or apartment, during the entire period of the grant, and meals at the institution’s cafeteria or restaurant.

 Tuition: Host institutions are expected to provide a full tuition waiver to a course in Portuguese Language and Culture and may also offer other courses at the institution, free of charge.

 Fulbright U.S. grantees must apply for a Temporary Stay Visa at the Portuguese Embassy in Washington, D.C., or at one of the Consulates in the United States, before travelling to Portugal.

-Number of Grants: Three to Six Grants, depending on availability of funds.
+Number of Grants: Up to Six Grants, depending on availability of funds.